burnedpopcorn/Pizza-Tower-1.1.0-Web-Port/README.md

 ## Also fixes are probably not going to happen by me if at all

   Why?
-Because I'm bad at coding, and I'm not sure if this will get any attention
+Because I'm bad at coding, and I'm not sure if this will get any attention by any developers who are willing to waste time to contribute, although I would definitely appreciate it if a dev does contribute :)

 ## No files will be listed here, instead being downloadable by a Google Drive Link